Kantega-AI-team/AI/docs/notebook_overview.md

 Link prediction is used to predict the existence of a link between two nodes in a network.
 It can for instance be used to predict missing links due to incomplete data or, given a set of links at time _t_, it can be used to predict possible links at time _t + 1_. .
 Practical examples of link prediction can be “Songs you might like” in Spotify, “Friends you might know” in LinkedIn or recommender engines in online shops.

+Relevant application areas

+- Recommender systems are a typical usage case for link predication.
+Used to recommend ads, products or friends in social networks
+- **Examples**: Pinterest and Uber Eats are two well knows services applying GraphSAGE implementations and link prediction in productions and part of the recommender services.

+![link_prediction](images/link_prediction.png)

 The notebook example below use Pytorch to predict the existence of edges in node pairs for the FinCEN Files dataset using Link prediction.

-![link_prediction](images/link_prediction.png)

 [**Notebook - Link Prediction**](/notebooks/graph_models/demo_gnn_link_prediction.py)